Ensure you are applying under the correct CIF Project Priority. There are two categories of projects in 2019:

 Note: It is not the role of the CIF to ‘sell’ an applicant’s idea, services or equipment to program operators.
 Contact CIF staff early for help to develop, draft and submit applications.

-The CIF’s current mandate ends in 2018 subject to any relevant change to the Blue Box Program Plan.
-Therefore, priority will be given to projects that can be completed by December 31, 2018.
+The CIF’s is in the process of completing the Strategic Plan with a mandate ending in 2021 subject to any relevant change to the Blue Box Program Plan.
+Therefore, priority will be given to projects with shorter timelines and those that can be completed by December 31, 2021.
 Final analysis and reporting of the project must be complete in accordance with the approved milestones established for the project.
 Where this timeline cannot be met, proponents are encouraged to contact CIF staff to discuss the project’s anticipated timeline and its funding implications.

 Information, data and results of any waste composition studies (i.e. raw data) will be provided by the contractor(s) to the municipality, CIF and SO.
 An aggregated version of the waste composition study results (by RPRA Datacall grouping) will be posted to the CIF web site for public use.
 Individual municipal data will be confidential unless the municipality provides authorization to release it.